Physical Cosmology Group

 Abell 2218 (Credit: NASA Images)

 We work together with other groups at the Max Planck institutes.
-Among others: OPINAS and Clusters groups at MPE, the Cosmology research group at MPA, as well as with members of other groups at the Excellence Cluster and at the USM.
+Among others: OPINAS and High Energy Astrophysics groups at MPE, the Cosmology research group at MPA, as well as with members of other groups at the Excellence Cluster and groups at MPP.

 Modeling projection effects in optically-selected cluster catalogues, Costanzi, M., et al., PREPRINT arXiv:1807.07072

 Joint halo mass function for modified gravity and massive neutrinos I: simulations and cosmological forecasts, Hagstotz, S., et al., PREPRINT arXiv:1806.07400

 Cross-correlation of galaxies and galaxy clusters in the Sloan Digital Sky Survey and the importance of non-Poissonian shot noise, Paech, K., et al., MNRAS, 470, 2566 (2017), PREPRINT arXiv:1612.02018

 Multipole analysis of redshift-space distortions around cosmic voids, Hamaus, N., Cousinou, M.-C., Pisani, A., Aubert, M., Escoffier, S., Weller, J., JCAP, 7, 014 (2017), PREPRINT arXiv:1705.05328